 Grenzenlos / Across Boundaries – Global Learning in Vocational Education

-“Grenzenlos / Across Boundaries” is offered by the World University Service (WUS).
-The project procures teaching cooperations for teachers at vocational schools in the following federal states: Baden-Wuerttemberg, Brandenburg, Hesse, Rhineland-Palatinate, and Saarland.
+“Grenzenlos / Across Boundaries” is a project offered by the World University Service (WUS).
+The project procures teaching cooperations for teachers at vocational schools in the following federal states: Baden-Wuerttemberg, Bavaria Brandenburg, Hesse, Rhineland-Palatinate, and Saarland.
 The guest speakers are students from Africa, Asia, and Latin America, who are studying in one of the participating German states.
 During the cooperation, the students impart developmentally relevant issues on sustainability and globalization at the respective schools.
 After the event, they attain a qualification in the field of global learning.

 The aim of the teaching cooperations is to enable vocational school students to act responsibly towards nature in their prospective working places.
 It is therefore essential to not only explain value-added processes in areas like manufacturing, (fair) trade, and certification, but also to encourage critical engagement with the chances and risks linked to globalization – including their social, and ecological aspects.
 Moreover, vocational school students are in direct contact with the tutoring students who themselves are experts from the Global South.
 The vocational school students hence gain insight into an alternative living environment.
 They acquire valuable intercultural competences which prepare them for the increasingly international exchange.